openebs-archive/openebs-docs/docs/ugcstor.md

       storageClassName: openebs-cstor-pool1-1-replica
 ```

-After provisioning OpenEBS cStor volume, resiliency of the application can be checked by injecting chaos.
+**Note**: (Optional) Post provisioning OpenEBS cStor volume, resiliency of the application can be checked by injecting chaos.
 Litmus is a Cloud-native Chaos Engineering tool which can be used to validate various chaos tests on Kubernetes in a cloud-native way.
 Some of the Litmus based chaos tests are mentioned [here](/docs/next/chaostest.html).

 <h3><a class="anchor" aria-hidden="true" id="monitoring-a-cStor-Volume"></a>Monitoring a cStor Volume</h3>